knei-knurow/lidar-visualizations/README.md

 ### Scenarios

 Scenarios are sets of actions which are executed just after grabbing the cloud data, and just before its visualization by the GUI.
-They allow to add more advanced mechanics in the future.

 ```
 0    Do nothing, just grab a cloud and visualize (default).